yousefalshaikh17/Lua-Unit-Testing/README.md

 # Lua Unit Testing Library

 This is a Lua-based unit testing library that provides various assertions to help you test your Lua code.
 It includes basic and advanced assertions, including support for testing table equality, number comparison with epsilon, checking for errors, and more.
+This is also compatible with Luau.

 ## Features